quaerus/deppth/README.md

 ﻿# deppth
 Decompress, Extract, and Pack for Pyre, Transistor, and Hades.

 Deppth is a high-level I/O interface for package files in the games Transistor, Pyre, and Hades.
-Deppth itself is presented as a command-line interface for basic tasks like extraction.
-Contained within the Deppth package is the SGGPIO (SuperGiant Games Package IO) module, which is what programmers should use to interface with Deppth instead of programmatically running the CLI.
+Deppth provides both command-line and programmer interfaces.

 ## Installation